-The Dinard Tourism office runs tours which you an book by calling +33 (0) 821235500 or popping into their office.
+The Dinard Tourism office runs tours which you can book by calling +33 (0) 821235500 or popping into their office.

 Walk out to Le Grand Ble and Le Petit Ble

 These two islands could be referred to as Mont St Michel’s little brothers.
-They may be smaller and less well known but the benefit is that there’s a lot less people walking all over them.
+They may be smaller and less well known but the benefit is that there are a lot fewer people walking all over them.

 Just make sure you check what time the tide turns though as otherwise you’ll get stuck!

 Buy a Kouigin-Amann at the markets in Dinard

 Dinard’s market is famous in the area with locals living over in St Malo popping over on Saturday’s to stock up with fresh fruit, vegetables, plants, fish, meat and more.